 Get Help

-If you or someone close to you is in immediate danger, please call 000.
+If you or someone close to you is in immediate danger,

-WESNET is not a crisis response service.
-Our role is to provide support to services and agencies that support survivors through our programs such as the WESNET Rides program, our training programs, member services and the WESNET Telstra Safe Connections program.
+Wesnet is not a crisis response service.
+Our role is to provide support to services and agencies that support survivors through our programs such as the Wesnet Rides program, our training programs, member services and the Wesnet Telstra Safe Connections program.

 If you or someone you know is experiencing domestic and/or family violence, contact the following helplines and websites for emergency assistance, referrals to support services, information and advice.
 Scroll down for State and Territories especific support.